UnfairLTD/Xploits/README.md

 # Unfair Hub
 Hello!
-This is the official Unfair Hub V1 Script, its the third version of the script! for more updates, dont forget to check out on github or Discord!
+This is the official Unfair Hub V1.1 Script, its the second version of the script! for more updates, dont forget to check out on github or Discord!

 ## Loadstring